SafeerAbbas624/password_generator/README.md

-# password_generator
+# password_generator app
-This app is to generate passwords
+This app is to generate passwords. this is made with python3